hydroloom

 environment.

-S3 class has an attribute
+Internally, the hy S3 class has an attribute

-as shown below.
+orig_names as shown below.
 The orig_names

 attribute is used to convert original attribute names back to their

 original values.
-Using the hydroloom
+Using the hydroloom names and the

-S3 object are note required but adopting
+hy S3 object are not required but adopting

-may be helpful for people
+hydroloom_names_definitions() may be helpful for people

 aiming for consistent, simple, and accurate attribute names.